Riding An SEO Wave

 When we begin working with many of our clients, keyword research wasn’t done before launching their website.
 They guessed at search terms or did some cursory research to include in their web content.
 Web traffic may increase, but they’re unhappy with the quantity or quality of online leads.
 In this instance, they haven’t optimized their website to attract the right traffic or they haven’t zeroed in on terms that can bring in more qualified leads.

-There’s a treasure trove of information waiting for you in Google Webmaster Tools (GWMT).
-Keyword mapping is simply organizing the information available in Webmaster Tools into a way you can discern and leverage what’s already working and fix what’s wiping you out in organic search.
+There’s a treasure trove of information waiting for you in Search Console.
+Keyword mapping is simply organizing the information available in Search Console into a way you can discern and leverage what’s already working and fix what’s wiping you out in organic search.

-In Search Queries (within GWMT), you’ll see all the search queries associated with your website.
+In Search Queries (within Google Search Console), you’ll see all the search queries associated with your website.
 Here are ingredients you need for keyword mapping.

 - Search term (query)